-After a survey has uncovered issues you can use the results to renegotiate the house price to cover the cost of repairs.
-As your offer is still Subject to Contract (STC), you’re not the legal owner of the property and so it’s still possible for the contract to be altered.
+After a property survey has uncovered issues, you can use the results to renegotiate the house price to cover the cost of repairs.
+As your offer is still Subject to Contract (STC), you’re not the legal owner of the property and it’s still possible for the contract to be altered.

-The thought of having to renegotiate a price can sometimes be daunting, but any buyer is eligible to do so if they uncover serious issues with the property.
+The thought of negotiating the house price after your offer is accepted can sometimes be daunting, but any buyer is eligible to do so if they uncover serious issues with the property.
 From hiring another chartered surveyor to speaking with your mortgage lender, this guide will take you through the process of how to negotiate a house price down after a survey.

 It should be noted that some problems can be easily fixed.
 To cover themselves, many surveyors highlight common and obvious issues that shouldn’t need much work.
 Don’t be scared off by these as they’re to be expected.
 Only major issues should require renegotiation with the seller.
 If there are no defects that require a lot of time and money to solve or if the report was overall positive, it’s not recommended to negotiate a house price down as the seller may immediately reject the deal.